-THE county recorder's statement of Once county for September shows twenty-two farm mortgages filed. amounting to \$33,000, and twenty-four released, amounting to \$31,084, 20.
-There were fifteen city mortgages filed showing \$12,620,28, and four released, amounting to \$3,630.20.
+THE county recorder's statement of Otoe county for September shows twenty-two farm mertgages filed. amounting to \$33,909, and twenty-four released, amounting to \$23,084,50.
+There were fifteen city mortgages filed Tennessee and West Virginia it is posshowing \$12,620.28, and four released, itively dangerous.
+Hardly an affair of amounting to \$3,630.20.